mate-academy/sql_peoplebase/README.md

 8. Create a query that would select the IDs of the living people:

     ```postgresql
-    SELECT id FROM "public"."famous" WHERE yearofdeath isnull
+    SELECT id FROM "public"."famous" WHERE yearofdeath IS NULL
     ```

 9. Create a query that would return the years of birth and the years of death of everyone who has died.
 The columns should be aliased `b` and `d` respectively.